ThinkDataEd/curriculum/docs/unit2/section3.md

 reports of scientific and medical findings.

 ##<p style="background: black; color: white; text-align: center;">**Language Objectives**</p>
-1. Students will use complex sentences to construct summary statements about their understanding of data, how it is collected, how it used, and how to work with it.

-2. Students will engage in partner and whole group discussions and presentations to express their understanding of data science concepts.
+1. Students will engage in partner and whole group discussions to express their understanding of chance occurrences and their probabilities.

-3. Students will use complex sentences to write informative short reports that use data science concepts and skills.
+2. Students will use complex sentences to write informative short reports that use data science concepts and skills.

-4. Students will read informative texts to evaluate claims based on data.
+3. Students will write informative reports that use graphical representations and numerical summaries.

 ##<p style="background: black; color: white; text-align: center;">**Data File or Data Collection Method**</p>
+<ins>*Data Files:*</ins>

+1. Students’ *Personality Color* survey: ```data(colors)```

+2. Students’ *Stress/Chill* campaign data

+3. Titanic: ```data(titanic)```

+4. Horror Movie: ```data(slasher)```

 <ins>*Data Collection Method:*</ins>

-1. **Stress/Chill Participatory Sensing Campaign:** Students will monitor how they feel at different times of the day – whether they are “stressing” or “chilling.”
+1. **Stress/Chill Participatory Sensing Campaign:** Students will monitor how they feel at different times of the day – whether they are “stressing” or “chilling”.
 Along with how they feel, they will make observations regarding other factors, such as being alone or with others, what they are doing at that moment, and why they are doing that activity.

-<ins>*Data Files:*</ins>

-1. Students’ *Personality Color* survey data (*colors*)

-2. Students’ *Stress/Chill* campaign data

-3. Titanic data set (*titanic.rda*)

-4. Horror Movie data set (*slasher.rda*)

 ##<p style="background: black; color: white; text-align: center;">**Legend for Activity Icons**</p>
 ![legend](../img/legend.png)